 also get a type of the disease.

-of an eye tumor.
+Some people get glaucoma after an eye injury or after eye surgery.
 Some medicines (corticosteroids) that are used to treat other diseases

-If you have open-angle glaucoma, the only symptom you are likely to notice
+If you have OAG, the only symptom you are likely to notice

-at first, the eye that is not affected makes up for the loss.
+the eye that is less affected makes up for the loss at first.
 Side vision is

 often lost before central vision.